elasticio/elasticio.github.io/content/_components/hubspot-webhook/index.md

 ### Config Fields

-There is no configuration fields in this trigger.
+There are no configuration fields in this trigger.

 #### Input Metadata